 TWENTY-THIRD SUNDAY IN ORDINARY TIME — Year A

-The Word of God recorded in the book of the prophet Ezekiel.
+The Word of God recorded in the letter of Paul to the Romans.

 TWENTY-THIRD SUNDAY IN ORDINARY TIME — Year A